degi/wanulcas/docs/overview.md

-The conversion of Tree Growth Reserves (T_GroRes) into harvested product is described as a two-step process: formation of latex and building up a stock of latex, and the actual tapping (Figure 3.31).
-The first conversion is controlled by inherent properties of the trees (T_Rubber?, an on/off switch that is part of the tree library), and a dynamic allocation fraction (T_LatexFormAlloc) that depends on a number of tree parameters (than can be differentiated for rubber clones) such as a maximum mobilization fraction, bark thickness and a saturation feedback if the latex stock (T_LatexStock) approaches its maximum capacity (Figure 3.32).
+The conversion of Tree Growth Reserves (T_GroRes) into harvested product is described as a two-step process: formation of latex and building up a stock of latex, and the actual tapping (Figure 9.6).
+The first conversion is controlled by inherent properties of the trees (T_Rubber?, an on/off switch that is part of the tree library), and a dynamic allocation fraction (T_LatexFormAlloc) that depends on a number of tree parameters (than can be differentiated for rubber clones) such as a maximum mobilization fraction, bark thickness and a saturation feedback if the latex stock (T_LatexStock) approaches its maximum capacity (Figure 9.7).

 ![](./media/image70.png)

-**Figure 3.31.** Latex formation diagram in WaNuLCAS model.
+Figure 9.6.
+Latex formation diagram in WaNuLCAS model.

 The second step, tapping into the actual tapping (T_TappedLatex) pool can influence the rate of latex formation.
 There are a number of